A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Discrimination Variables

-From the Figs.~\ref{fig1},\ref{fig2} and Tab~\ref{tab2}, we make following observations: \begin{itemize} \item The values of $S_i^{(a)}$ in the low-$q^2$ bin are lower compared to the values in the high-$q^2$ bin.
-The values of the observables $S_{4,5,7,8,9}$ in the low-$q^2$ bin do not have any ability to discriminate between three NP scenarios.
-However, $S_3$ in low-$q^2$ bin can distinguish NP scenario III from the other two.
-If the statistical uncertainty in the measurement of $S_3$ goes down by a factor of three, it could be possible to discriminate NP scenario III by $S_3$ in low $q^2$ bin. \item In high $q^2$ bin, the $S_{5}$ and $S_7$ do not have any kind of discrimination power, whereas $S_4$ has a poor distinguishing capability for the NP scenario III.
+\item In high $q^2$ bin, the $S_{5}$ and $S_7$ do not have any kind of discrimination power, whereas $S_4$ has a poor distinguishing capability for the NP scenario III.
 In addition, $S_8$ can also discriminate the third scenario, but the average values are less than $1\%$.
 Therefore, $S_4$ and $S_8$ are poor distinguishing tools. \item The prediction of NP scenario III and that of NP scenario I, for $S_3$ in high-$q^2$ bin, differ from each other by about $20\%$.
 But these predictions have a theoretical uncertainty of $10\%$.
-This observable becomes an effective distinguishing tool if the theoretical uncertainty can be reduced to $5\%$ and if the experimental uncertainty can also be reduced to a similar level. \item NP scenario III also predicts the value of $S_9$ in the high $q^2$ bin to be about a percent, whereas the predictions of the other NP scenarios are zero.
-Therefore, measuring this observable to a precision of better than one percent can make a distinction between the NP scenario III from the other two.
-A further advantage of $S_9$ is that its theoretical uncertainty is negligibly small. \end{itemize}
+This observable becomes an effective distinguishing tool if the theoretical uncertainty can be reduced to $5\%$ and if the experimental uncertainty can also be reduced to a similar level.

+\item It is advantageous to use $S_9$ as a discriminator for NP scenario III because its theoretical uncertainty is negligibly small.
+NP scenario III predicts the value of $S_9$ in the high $q^2$ bin to be about a percent, whereas the predictions of the other two NP scenarios are zero.
+Measuring $S_9$ to a precision of $0.5\%$ leads to a $1\sigma$ distinction between NP scenario III from the other two.
+For $2\sigma$ distinction, the experimental uncertainty should be reduced by an additional factor of 2. \end{itemize}